Vikings woollen sails

 Vikings and Their Use of Wool for Sails

+This educational article aims to help senior travellers immerse in the world of vikings before they take part in a memorable travel experience across Scandinavia.
+It helps appreciate viking men and women’s amazing craftsmanship which helped them conquer or at least reach parts of Western and Southern Europe and North America and establish settlements, some of which are preserved as viking sites.
 According to Kassia St Clair in her book The Golden Thread: How Fabric Changed History, when the Gokstad ship, dated 850 AD, was found in 1879 as a burial site for a distinguished man surrounded by treasures and animals, an interesting discovery accompanied the ship (2018, p.
 98).
 Not only was it rare to find such a beautifully preserved ship intact given the viking funeral tradition of setting ships ablaze, but also pieces of its large red and white sail were found made entirely of wool.
 Wool was a staple to Viking clothing for its warmth, even in damp conditions, and relative ease to clean (Lise Bender Jørgensen cited by Claire Eamer 2016).
 However, it seems an odd material to choose for a sail as the kinks that provide insulating pockets of air for warmth are essentially holes that air can pass through.
 Moreover, wool is notorious for absorbing and retaining water for a long time.
 This article will take a brief look at the Viking’s use of wool for its sails, including their innovative approach to producing long-lasting windproof sails to which their successes as a sea-faring group can be attributed.
-It will explore the labourous methods of woolen sail production that vikings perfected which allowed them to cross the Atlantic Ocean and land in the Americas well-before Christopher Columbus ever dreamt about it, rather nearly 500 before Columbus was born (St Clair 2018, p.
+It will explore the labourous methods of woolen sail production that vikings perfected which allowed them to cross the Atlantic Ocean and land in the Americas well-before Christopher Columbus ever dreamt about it, nearly 500 before Columbus was born (St Clair 2018, p.
 102).

 The Importance of Sails